On this page you will find answers to frequently asked questions about NUsearch, our library discovery tool.

-Pick Library Catalogue to search unique print and electronic collections (including Special Collections) held across our eight library sites.
+- print and electronic library collections (including Special Collections) held across our eight library sites.

 Are there any other search options?

-Find databases takes you to a separate search box, where you can browse an A-Z list of database names or search for a database if you know its name or the subject area it covers.
+- Databases allows you to search for a database and browse by subject and A-Z titles.
 From here, you can link out direct to each database’s native interface and continue your search from there.

 What is a database?

 Bibliographic databases are subject-based collections of abstracts of published research.
 They usually include references to: